Ba4bes/ARMHelper/docs/Get-ARMDeploymentErrorMessage.md

 ```

 ### -TemplateParameterFile
-The path to the parameterfile
+The path to the parameterfile, optional

 ```yaml
 Type: String